 Whether you’re into paddling, surfing, or simply floating, Kailua’s calm waters have something for every level of beach-goer.

 Not everything here involves getting wet.
 From morning walks to pastel sunsets, there are plenty of ways to enjoy Kailua Beach at a slower pace.
+You see the sun rise over the water at Kailua Beach and it draws out both visitors and locals with their coffees.
+On a calm morning the reflections on the water are something else entirely.

 Is Kailua Beach safe?
-Generally yes — it’s one of Oʻahu’s safest beaches for families, but there are a few things to watch for –
+Generally, yes.
+It’s one of Oʻahu’s safest beaches for families, but there are a few things to watch for –

 After a morning of salt water and sandcastles, there’s no need to rush off.
 Grab a burger or acai bowl at Kalapawai Market, browse boutiques along Hekili Street, or cool off with shave ice from Island Snow.
 If you have energy for more consider seeing Kailua from above with this family-friendly Kailua hike.